qdm12/gluetun-wiki/setup/advanced/vpn-port-forwarding.md

 `VPN_PORT_FORWARDING_UP_COMMAND=/bin/sh -c 'wget -O- --retry-connrefused --post-data "json={\"listen_port\":{{PORTS}}}" http://127.0.0.1:8080/api/v2/app/setPreferences 2>&1'`

-- In order to get the call working make sure port qBittorrent is listening on is open.
-IE it should be added as port being exposed by gluetun.
-In the example above we are assuming port `8080` is the port being used by qBittorrent.
-- Add `127.0.0.1/32` to bypass authentication settings for qBittorrent.
+For this to work, the qBittorrent web UI server must be enabled and listening on port `8080` and the Web UI "Bypass authentication for clients on localhost" must be ticked (json key `bypass_local_auth`) so Gluetun can reach qBittorrent without authentication.

 Thanks to [@Marsu31](https://github.com/Marsu31)